PredictionBrief · Macro Intelligence

 Polymarket.com · Fed rate cuts 2026 Not financial advice

-The Dissent Signal
+The Dissent Signal · Pre-Meeting

 Prediction markets price a 90% combined probability that at least one governor dissents on Wednesday.
 That is not normal.
 A two-dissent hold would be an unusually strong signal of internal committee division going into an already uncertain year-end rate path.

-Dissent Probabilities · March 18 FOMC
+Dissent Probabilities · Pre-Meeting Pricing

 98%